4. The reformed chess queen

 This name stirred the imagination of chess historians.
 “Dame means woman of rank”, they said.
 “So, the new queen was named after a woman.
 Who?”
 And they rose in pretty guessing.
 “After Joan of Arc”, was the proposal of French players.
 “After Maria”, thought Joachim Petzold, a German Marxist historian.
 He rode roughshod over the objections of earthlings who could be dismayed about a blasphemous etymology, nor did he consider the question whether undoubtedly deeply religious medieval chess players would name a wooden puppet after the mother of God.

-In the 21st c., Spanish chess historians hold on to the helm.
+Today, Spanish chess historians hold on to the helm.
 “Reformed chess with its reformed queens was invented in Spain”, they stated.
-Draughts and chess historian Govert Westerveld, born and bred in the Netherlands but the greater part of his life living and working in Spain, accepted this assumption without any restraint.
+Draughts and chess historian Govert Westerveld, born and bred in the Netherlands but the greater part of his life living and working in Spain, accepted this assumption without any restraint (1997, 2013).
 He launched a new etymological proposal: “The new chess queens was named after queen Isabelle of Castile”.
 From the mother of God to the Spanish queen is a step back of course, but would her majesty it have appreciated that her subjects shove a wooden puppet over a checkered board?
 Is that not lese majesty?
 Would the British queen be delighted?

 It feels as if am poisoning a feast by bellyaching, but you cannot establish the etymology of the word dama by pretty guesses, that demands research.
 I expounded the main principle of such an investigation in chapter 2.
 Dama, risen in the late 15th c., is a new sense of an existing word.
 The researcher’s task then is to seek words that are likely candidates in the Spanish lexis of that time.
 I hide my investigation behind a link, click here.